Prostate cancer usually develops slowly, so there may be no signs for many years.

 All treatment options carry the risk of significant side effects, including erectile dysfunction and urinary symptoms, such as needing to use the toilet more urgently or more often.

-For this reason, some men choose to delay treatment until there's a risk the cancer might spread.
+For this reason, you may choose to delay treatment until there's a risk the cancer might spread.

 Newer treatments, such as high-intensity focused ultrasound (HIFU) and cryotherapy, aim to reduce these side effects.